 Your credit history

 Your credit history is information about your loans.
-It covers loans such as mortgages, credit cards, overdrafts, hire purchase agreements and personal contract plans.
+It includes details such as:

-Credit reports are available for lenders (such as banks and credit unions) to consult when they are considering applications for loans.
+Credit reports are available for lenders (such as banks and credit unions) to check when they are considering applications for loans.

-You can request a copy of your credit report.
+You can request a copy of your own credit report online or apply by post.

 The Central Credit Register provides credit reports to borrowers and lenders.
 It is a database that stores personal and credit information on loans of €500 or more.
 It is operated by the Central Bank of Ireland.